Updating Apache Kafka® cluster settings

 yc managed-kafka cluster update --help -

-Specify the security groups and public access settings in the update cluster command:
+Run this command, specifying the security groups and public access settings:

 yc managed-kafka cluster update <cluster_name_or_ID> \ --security-group-ids <list_of_security_groups> \ --assign-public-ip=<enable_public_access_to_cluster>Where: